Navier-Stokes-Cahn-Hilliard system in a $3$D perforated domain with free slip and source term: Existence and homogenization: Introduction

 \section{Introduction}

-Multiphase transport in porous and microstructured environments arises in a wide range of physical, chemical, and biological processes, including groundwater remediation, enhanced oil recovery, polymeric and composite materials, and biological systems such as hydrogels and tissue scaffolds.
-At the pore scale, such flows are governed by the complex interplay between viscous transport, capillarity, interfacial energetics, and phase separation mechanisms.
-Any reliable pore-scale description must therefore couple the hydrodynamic behaviour of an incompressible mixture with a thermodynamically consistent representation of evolving diffuse interfaces.
+Multiphase transport in porous and microstructured media arises in groundwater remediation, enhanced oil recovery, polymeric and composite materials, and biological systems such as hydrogels and tissue scaffolds.
+At the pore scale, such flows result from the interplay of viscous transport, capillarity, interfacial energetics, and phase separation.
+A pore-scale model must therefore couple the hydrodynamics of an incompressible mixture with a thermodynamically consistent description of evolving diffuse interfaces.

-Diffuse–interface (or phase–field) models provide a robust framework for capturing interfacial dynamics in multiphase systems.
-By replacing sharp fluid–fluid boundaries with a smooth order parameter, they circumvent the geometric difficulties inherent in classical sharp–interface descriptions and naturally account for topological changes such as coalescence, breakup, and reconnection of phases.
-In this setting, the evolution of the order parameter is governed by a Cahn–Hilliard-type equation derived from an underlying free–energy functional.
-When coupled with the incompressible Navier–Stokes equations for fluid motion, this yields the thermodynamically consistent Navier–Stokes–Cahn–Hilliard (NSCH) system, which has become a standard continuum model for binary incompressible mixtures; see, for instance, \cite{anderson1998diffuse,feng2006fully,kim2012phase} and the references therein.
-This coupling provides a mechanism linking macroscopic hydrodynamics with microscopic phase separation and forms the basic continuum framework on which the present study builds.
+Diffuse--interface (phase--field) models capture interfacial dynamics by replacing sharp fluid--fluid boundaries with a smooth order parameter.
+This avoids the geometric difficulties of sharp--interface descriptions and naturally accommodates topological changes such as coalescence, breakup, and reconnection of phases.
+The order parameter evolves according to a Cahn--Hilliard-type equation derived from a free--energy functional; coupled with the incompressible Navier--Stokes equations, this yields the Navier--Stokes--Cahn--Hilliard (NSCH) system, now a standard continuum model for binary incompressible mixtures, see \cite{anderson1998diffuse,feng2006fully,kim2012phase} and the references therein.
+This coupling links macroscopic hydrodynamics with microscopic phase separation and is the framework on which the present study builds.